Cold Email Β· Scaling

 Pattern 4

-Open rate holds but reply rate drops as volume increases
+Open rate holds but reply rate drops as volume scales

 Copy or ICP fit is not scaling with volume.
-Increasing rotation capacity increases send volume without improving message relevance.
-Audit the segment targeting and Touch 1 hook before adding more mailboxes.
-More inboxes will not fix a targeting or copy problem.
+More inboxes will not fix a targeting or message problem.
+Audit segment targeting and Touch 1 hook before adding mailboxes.

 Rotation architecture set.
 Make sure your domains can carry it.